 - BAT MITZVAH $120 CERTIFICATE: Apply your JUF $120 Bar/Bat Mitzvah Israel Experience Certificate, which may be used for any Israel Experience program.

 - JUF SKIP PROGRAM: Families enrolled in the JUF’s SKIP (Send a Kid to Israel Program) may use up to $500 of their SKIP funds (or $380 if also applying the $120 JUF Bar/Bat Mitzvah certificate).
 To learn if you are enrolled in SKIP please contact email@example.com.

 - NEED-BASED SCHOLARSHIP: Families with greater financial need can apply for additional scholarship.
-The scholarship form is available in the registration portal.
+The scholarship form will be available in the registration portal in the fall of 2018.
 (You must first register for the Ta'am Yisrael program.)